KrishT97/MailSift-AI/README.md

 Successive models will be created, improving on each version, trained on more data and finetuned in certain parameters.

 The project is more than open to be expanded, improved, communicated and be considered by the tech community.
-However, author of this project is Krish Sadhwani, with MIT license clarifying original ownership and attribution requirements, contribution guidelines can be found in `CONTRIBUTING.md`.
+However, author of this project is Krish Sadhwani Mansukhani, with MIT license clarifying original ownership and attribution requirements, contribution guidelines can be found in `CONTRIBUTING.md`.

 ## Features